freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/drop-target-banks.md

 <img src="drop-target-bank-toolbox.png" width="107" class="img-responsive pull-right" style="margin-left: 15px"/>

-> [!NOTE]
-> You can rename the drop target bank to whatever you want.
-Make sure all drop target banks have unique names.

 ## Configuring the Drop Target Bank size

 To configure the drop target bank, select the total number of drop targets from the *Banks* drop down.